-A great deal of expertise in merged precipitation algorithms was developed in the U.S. during the TRMM era, funded mainly by PMM and by NASA NEWS, NOAA programs (CPO, USWRP), NSF SAHRA, and UNESCO GWADI.
-In the current effort the strengths of the various groups on the PMM Science Team are applied to create a unified U.S. algorithm.
+A great deal of expertise in merged precipitation algorithms was developed in the U.S. during the TRMM era, funded mainly by PMM and by NASA NEWS, NOAA programs (CPO, USWRP),

+NSF SAHRA, and UNESCO G-WADI.
+IMERG drew on the strengths of the various groups on the PMM Science Team to create a unified U.S. algorithm.
 Specifics are:

-- Perform careful intercalibration of microwave estimates - the GSFC group has a strong background - Provide finer time and space scales to get adequate sampling - the CPC group has strong experience with Lagrangian time interpolation using Kalman filters CMORPH-KF - Provide microwave-calibrated IR estimates to fill "holes" in the PMW constellation - the CPC group operationally produces the 4-km Merged and "Even-Odd" IR Tb products - the U.C.-Irvine group has strong experience in computing IR estimates - Incorporate gauge data to control bias - the GSFC group has a strong background in monthly corrections - the CPC group has developed a test system to perform daily bias correction

-- Provide error estimates - both the GSFC and CPC groups bring strengths - Deliver and support a code package that runs in the PMM Precipitation Processing System (PPS) environment - the GSFC group has a strong track record
+- Perform careful intercalibration of microwave estimates - the GSFC group has a strong background - Provide finer time and space scales to get adequate sampling - the CPC group has strong experience with quasi-Lagrangian time interpolation using Kalman filters CMORPH-KF - Provide microwave-calibrated IR estimates to fill "holes" in the PMW constellation - the CPC group operationally produces the 4-km Merged IR Tb products - the U.C.-Irvine group has strong experience in computing IR estimates - Incorporate gauge data to control bias - the GSFC group has a strong background in monthly corrections - the CPC group has developed a test system to perform daily bias correction - Provide error estimates - both the GSFC and CPC groups bring strengths - Deliver and support a code package that runs in the PMM Precipitation Processing System (PPS) environment - the GSFC group has a strong track record